ExchangeUnion/docs/XU-TechnicalPaper.md

   - Liquid simply lets users transfer bitcoin from Exchange A to B
 - Exchange Union is (network-latency) instant
   - Liquid is a sidechain with about 1 min block times, in future down to 10s block times.
 But never as fast as a payment channel.
-- Exchange Union requires XUD, software only
+- Exchange Union requires `xud`, software only
   - Liquid requires special hardware
 - Exchange Union is completely open source and free to use
   - Liquid requires exchanges paying a monthly fee (as of 2016: 2500 USD)